 - Suits rough, hilly country

 The Huntaway’s loud bark is not merely tolerated — it’s necessary.
-This voice drive drives sheep across long distances and uneven terrain, especially in New Zealand’s high country.
+This voice drives sheep across long distances and uneven terrain, especially in New Zealand’s high country.

 Beardie (New Zealand Bearded Collie)